Aliases for ASCL1 Gene

 GeneCards Summary for ASCL1 Gene

 ASCL1 (Achaete-Scute Family BHLH Transcription Factor 1) is a Protein Coding gene.
-Diseases associated with ASCL1 include pulmonary neuroendocrine tumor and differentiating neuroblastoma.
-Among its related pathways are Neural Crest Differentiation and Notch-mediated HES/HEY network.
-GO annotations related to this gene include sequence-specific DNA binding transcription factor activity and sequence-specific DNA binding.
+Diseases associated with ASCL1 include Central Hypoventilation Syndrome, Congenital and Differentiating Neuroblastoma.
+Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and SIDS Susceptibility Pathways.
+GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
 An important paralog of this gene is ASCL4.

 UniProtKB/Swiss-Prot for ASCL1 Gene